-- Drugs, medications and herbal remedies.

-- Alcohol or tobacco.

-- Guns, knives, or any weapon, including toy guns.
-In the older grades, teachers may permit pocket knives on camping trips.

-- Electronic devices.

-- Skateboards, roller skates and bicycles, except with permission for a special activity.

-- Toys from home including electronic games.
-Younger children may bring one small stuffed animal; older children may bring certain games to school - their teachers will advise you.

-- Money, except small amounts for lunch and pretzel sales.

-- Candy or gum in more than daily portions.

-- Your family dog.
+- Drugs, medications and herbal remedies. - Alcohol or tobacco. - Guns, knives, or any weapon, including toy guns.
+In the older grades, teachers may permit pocket knives on camping trips. - Electronic devices. - Skateboards, roller skates and bicycles, except with permission for a special activity. - Toys from home including electronic games.
+Younger children may bring one small stuffed animal for rest time. - Money, except small amounts for lunch and pretzel sales. - · Candy or gum in more than daily individual portions. - · Your family dog.